Benni0706/hwr-oop-project-benjamin-tallarek/README.md

-# HWR OOP Lecture Project arduino motion sensor
+# HWR OOP Lecture Project Arduino motion sensor

 This repository contains a student project created for an ongoing lecture on object-oriented programming with Java at HWR Berlin (summer term 2022).